Yogic Breathing: Chest to Belly or Belly to Chest?

 To understand the intricate process of respiration in yoga, we need to know two important facts.

 FACT 2: Lungs do not have muscular tissue, which means that you cannot move your lungs at will.
-Instead the outer surface of the lungs sticks to the inner surface of the ribcage and to the top of the diaphragm; as a result, lungs get pulled following the movement of those structures.
+Instead, the outer surface of the lungs sticks to the inner surface of the ribcage and to the top of the diaphragm; as a result, the lungs get pulled following the movement of those structures.
 So you cannot move your lungs directly, but you could intentionally expand the ribcage and, to some degree, affect the movement of the diaphragm (because it is a muscle), which would move your lungs indirectly.

 How Breathing Works

-Technically here is what happens when we breathe:
+Technically, here is what happens when we breathe:

 When the air rushes into the lungs, they get filled all at once.
 You cannot fill the bottom of the lungs first and then the top.
 Oxygen is not liquid; it’s gas.
-Therefore you cannot fill a container (lungs) from the bottom up, like you would with liquid.
+Therefore, you cannot fill a container (lungs) from the bottom up, like you would with liquid.

 The degree of movement of the diaphragm and the ribcage in breathing can vary.